peterhinch/micropython-async/README.md

 ## Time values

 For timing asyncio uses floating point values of seconds.
-The uasyncio ``sleep`` method accepts floats (including sub-second values) or integers.
+The `uasyncio.sleep` method accepts floats (including sub-second values) or integers.
 Note that in MicroPython the use of floats implies RAM allocation which incurs a performance penalty.
-The design of uasyncio enables allocation-free scheduling.
+The design of `uasyncio` enables allocation-free scheduling.
 In applications where performance is an issue, integers should be used and the millisecond level functions (with integer arguments) employed where necessary.

-The ``loop.time`` method returns an integer number of milliseconds whereas CPython returns a floating point number of seconds. ``call_at`` follows the same convention.
+The `loop.time` method returns an integer number of milliseconds whereas CPython returns a floating point number of seconds. `call_at` follows the same convention.